UNES97/yolo-demo/COOLIFY_SETUP.md

 If still broken:
 1. **Delete** the application in Coolify
 2. **Create new** application from scratch
-3. During setup, ensure Port is set to `8010`
+3. During setup, ensure Port is set to `8000`
+4. Set Ports Mappings to `8010:8000`
-4. Generate domain before first deployment
+5. Generate domain before first deployment

 ### Common Issues